 4X The Impact

-Every $1 you donate today to support biodiversity in Colombia will be matched with $3 through our SAVES Challenge and another generous donor.
+Every $1 you donate today to save habitat in Colombia will be matched with $3 through our SAVES Challenge and another generous donor.
 Your gift will have QUADRUPLE the impact!

 On Colombia’s Caribbean shores stands the highest coastal mountain on earth.
 The Sierra Nevada de Santa Marta is a corrugated pyramid of rock that rises almost four miles high.
 This ancient massif that dates back to the Jurassic period contains a microcosm of the entire planet from deserts to rainforest to glaciers with an extraordinary diversity of plants and animals found nowhere else.
 It is regarded as the planet’s single most important site for threatened and endemic biodiversity, as it boasts the highest concentration of endemic bird species in the world.
 As a result, the prestigious journal Science dubbed the area the “Most Irreplaceable Site on Earth” and a major priority for biodiversity conservation.

 Located on the Sierra Nevada’s most vulnerable northwestern flank — less than ten miles from the city of Santa Marta — is perhaps the world’s most important nature reserve: El Dorado.
 Established in 2006 with Rainforest Trust support, we have helped our Colombian partner Fundación ProAves greatly expand the reserve’s protected area over the past decade, safeguarding habitat for threatened species such as the Critically Endangered Santa Marta Toro and the Santa Marta Harlequin Frog.
 In a final push to consolidate this crucial reserve, Rainforest Trust is seeking $1,824,957 to strategically acquire key properties and protect 12,179 acres to provide a safe haven for the planet’s most important biodiversity hotspot.